PremkumarG3/EXNO-4-DS/README.md

 ![alt text](<Screenshot 2025-04-23 161612.png>)

 # Result:

-    Thus, To read the given data and perform Feature Scaling and Feature Selection process and save the data to a file is executed successfully.
+Thus, To read the given data and perform Feature Scaling and Feature Selection process and save thedata to a file is executed successfully.